-Hotter’N Hell Hundred and the cycling community of America can look forward to continued innovation in 2013, including the return of Hell’s Gate.
-Riders and racers from all over the USA will celebrate the 32nd annual Hotter ‘N Hell Hundred on Aug.
-24, 2013.
+Hotter’N Hell Hundred and the cycling community of America can look forward to continued innovation in 2016 – watch for details on the GOLDEN WHEEL EXPERIENCE.
+Riders and racers from all over the USA will celebrate the 35th annual Hotter ‘N Hell Hundred on Aug.
+27, 2016.
 HHH will continue to excite record numbers of participants and add to their fitness experience.

 Several things happen during the Hotter’N Hell weekend.
 The activities that comprise the HHH are: Registration, Consumer Show, Spaghetti Dinner, USA Cycling Criterium Race, USA Cycling Road Race, the Hotter’N Hell Hundred Endurance Ride, an Off-Road bicycle race, off-road trail run along with entertainment food and fellowship at the Finish Line Village.
 In other words, HHH is not just one day, it is at least 4 days of challenging and inspiring activities.

 Endurance cyclists will face wind and heat with the help of 4,000 event volunteers on routes up to 100 miles.
 The Hotter’N Hell Hundred route is rolling with some long inclines accentuated by incessant wind.
 With the huge consumer products show, off-road mountain biking and USA Cycling Races over the weekend, the Hotter’N Hell offers an awesome start and the greatest weekend on two wheels.
 If you are going to ride 100 miles, the best place to do it is at the Hotter’N Hell Hundred!